jalapeno/SRv6_dCloud_Lab/lab_4/lab_4-guide.md

 ### Verify Cilium advertised L3vpn prefixes are reaching remote xrd nodes

 1. On the xrd VM ssh to xrd01 and run some BGP verification commands.
-Note, we expect to see vpnv4 prefixes advertise from Rome, but ping will not work yet.
-In a few more steps we'll setup the SRv6 responder on Rome and ping will work.
+Note, we expect to see vpnv4 prefixes advertise from Berlin, but ping will not work yet.
+In a few more steps we'll setup the SRv6 responder on Berlin and ping will work.
   ```
   ssh cisco@clab-cleu25-xrd01
   show bgp vpnv4 unicast
   show bgp vpnv4 unicast rd 9:9 10.200.0.0/24
   ```

-### More SRv6 L3VPN on Rome
+### More SRv6 L3VPN on Berlin

 1. optional: create vrf-radish:
   ```